-When neurological (nervous system) conditions affect the bladder, it is called neurogenic bladder.
-There are two major types of bladder control problems that are associated with a neurogenic bladder.
-Depending on the nerves involved and nature of the damage, the bladder becomes either overactive (spastic or hyper-reflexive) or underactive (flaccid or hypotonic).
+Neurogenic bladder is the term for what happens when neurological (nervous system) conditions affect the way your bladder works.
+There are two major types of bladder control problems linked to neurogenic bladder.
+Depending on the nerves involved and the nature of the damage, your bladder becomes either overactive (spastic or hyper-reflexive) or underactive (flaccid or hypotonic).

 Symptoms and Causes

 Neurogenic bladder can be congenital (present at birth).
 Birth defects that can cause neurogenic bladder include:

 - Spina bifida (myelomeningocele): This disorder occurs when the spine doesn’t completely develop during the first month of pregnancy.
 Babies born with myelomeningocele often have paralysis or weakness that affects how their bladder works.